Tellinq/yoga-book-9i/README.md

 Thinkpad docking station power button will work.
 Haven't 100% tested on Linux despite confirming on Windows.
 I expect this should work just fine.
 While not as needed as a traditional Thinkpad with a power button on the keyboard deck, it can be potentially more convenient depending where you have the Yoga Book 9i docked

+### Secure Boot

+Enable third party CAs.
+You can enroll keys via sbctl.
+Note that enabling Setup Mode disables Secure Boot until you manually re-enable yourself in UEFI.
+User Mode will turn back on once enrolling is complete.

 ## Others without comment
 - Camera
 - Microphone support